A Place For Community

 1974

-Born form a partnership between the Lawrence Arts Commission and the City of Lawrence, the Lawrence Arts Center was established on May 24, 1974,
+Born from a partnership between the Lawrence Arts Commission and the City of Lawrence, the Lawrence Arts Center was established on May 24, 1974,

 1975